fusion94/fusion94.org/src/content/blog/2026-01-15-warning-liquor-stars.md

 - Support chats that stop responding once an issue is raised

-Many customers describe sending multiple polite inquiries before escalating their tone—only to still receive no response.
+Many customers describe sending multiple polite inquiries before escalating their tone, only to still receive no response.

 At this point, consumers are left with one conclusion: **the merchant is intentionally disengaging**.